Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Insulation Thickness: None, 12mm, 25mm, 38mm, 50mm, 80mm, 120mm, 160mm

-When heated by a boiler, you should aim to have a thermostat fitted to the side of the hot water cylinder.
+When heated by a boiler, a thermostat would normally be fitted to the side of the hot water cylinder.
 Presence of a thermostat will lead to a better EPC rating than without a thermostat.

-When heated only by electric immersion heaters, you should aim to have two immersion heaters, and the eletricity meter configured on a dual rate electricity tariff.
+When heated only by electric immersion heaters, you would expect to have two immersion heaters, and the eletricity meter configured on a dual rate electricity tariff.
 One immersion heater should be connected to off-peak rate electricty and the other connected to peak rate electricity.
-If you only have one immersion heater, the EPC rating will be affected, and so too if you only have a single rate electricity meter.
+If you only have one immersion heater, the heating costs in the calculation will likely be greater and the EPC rating will be affected.
+This is also supported if you only have a single rate electricity meter.

 In all cases, the insulation around the cylinder should be as good as you can get it.
 Aim ideally for factory fitted foam insulation and if possible 50mm or more insulation.
 Foam is better than mineral wool jacket insulation which of course is better than no insulation at all.

-In all cases however, always check with a local domestic energy assessor before making chages.
+In all cases, always check with a local domestic energy assessor before making chages.
 This will ensure you know whether the costs of the changes you are making will produce an acceptable change in EPC rating.

 Heat Pump Hot Water Cylinder - Dimplex Edel